dengdeng123ni/gamepad-and-comics/README.md

 ## 📜 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify it.
+This work is licensed under a [Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).